cseriildi/42Vienna/common_core/pipex/README.md

 - If the first argument is **here_doc**:
 	- Create a temporary file with a random name and open it with write permission
 	- Open the same file with read permission
-	- Using the get_next_line function *(from your previous project)* read from the Standart Input and write each line to the temporary file until you read the second argument which is the LIMITER
+	- Using the get_next_line function *(from your previous project)* read from the Standard Input and write each line to the temporary file until you read the second argument which is the LIMITER
 	- Close the file you wrote in
 - If the first argument is a file:
 	- Open the file with read permission
 - Copy the file's content to the Standard Input
 - Close the file
 - If you created a temporary file delete it
-- Copy the pipe's write end to the Standar Output
+- Copy the pipe's write end to the Standard Output
 - Close the pipe's write end
 - Execute the command